iknowhtml/jwt-passport-auth/README.md

-# Simple JWT Passport authentication
+# Simple JWT Passport authentication (OUT OF DATE)

 To use, run the following command `yarn install` or `npm install` in your terminal.